jmdaly/CO60/README.md

 ## Motivation

-There are a number of 60% keyboard PCBs available today, so it is important to be clear about the reasons for developing another.
-This PCB is the only 60% keyboard PCB, to the best of the designer's knowledge, to satisfy ALL of the following criteria:
+There are a number of 60% keyboard PCBs available today, so it is important to be clear about the reasons for developing a new one.
+This PCB is the only 60% keyboard PCB that, to the best of the designer's knowledge, satisfies ALL of the following criteria:

 * Support for MX switches oriented such that the LEDs are South facing, for compatibility with Cherry profile keycaps.